nilanjankundu/windfire-restaurants-node/README.md

 For security reasons, either the Frontend and Backend subnets are not directly accessible via SSH.
 Ansible automation script is configured to connect to the target hosts via a Bastion Host, conveniently placed in the Management subnet.

-In case of deployment to AWS, since the Cloud architecture is more dynamic by nature, the **deploy.sh** script delegates to [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script the dynamic definition of 2 files that are used by Ansible:
+In case of deployment to AWS, since the Cloud architecture is more dynamic by nature, the **deploy.sh** and **undeploy.sh** scripts delegate to [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script the dynamic definition of 2 files that are used by Ansible:

 * *ansible-aws.cfg*, which dynamically sets Ansible configuration.
 An example of such a configuration is reported in the following figure